CGRP Treatments: No Happy Ending Yet

 What side effects were experienced?

 Several of you had side effects that made these new medications not worth it.
-For some, you experienced an increase of migraine attacks after starting this new drug.
+For some, you experienced an increase in migraine attacks after starting this new drug.
 For others of you, these new medications are causing complications with medications you’re currently taking for other conditions.

 “I wish I had known more before agreeing to the injections.
 By the time I drove home from his office, I had to bury my eyes under a weighted pillow.
 That is where I spent most of the next five days.”